-The participants in the 33rd MARATHON DES SABLES must follow the route as marked by the organisers, failing which penalties may be applied according to the particular stage.
+The participants in the 35th MARATHON DES SABLES must follow the route as marked by the organizers, failing which penalties may be applied according to the particular stage.
 For liaison stages, the course will be marked approximately every 500 metres.
 There are several natural landmarks that will serve as additional points of reference.

 Special NON-STOP stage and MARATHON: light beacons from CP3 to the finish line.

-A road book will be compiled from the preparatory reconnaissance missions.
-The exact course will remain secret and will only be revealed at the time of distributing the road books on 06 April.
-It will include various items of interest on the stages, support, etc. Competitors shall be penalised if they do not have their roadbook during the race. (see ART.
+A road book will be compiled from the survey reconnaissance missions.
+The exact course will remain secret and will only be revealed at the time of distributing the road books on 03 April.
+It will include various items of interest on the stages, support, etc. Competitors shall be penalized they you do not have their roadbook during the race. (see ART.
 28).

-Each morning a briefing will be held relating to that day’s stage by the organisers in French and in English.
+Each morning a briefing will be held relating to that day’s stage by the organizers in French and in English.

 All of the obligatory equipment and personal belongings for each competitor (food, survival equipment and Marathon kit, waist pouch…) should weigh between 6.5 kg and 15 kg.
 This minimum/maximum weight does not include your daily water supply.
 Each participant will have to fulfil the above obligations during the administrative and technical checks in Morocco (see ART.
 27 and 28).

-Each entrant must provide his/her own food from 08 to 14 April inclusive.
+Each entrant must provide his/her own food from 05 to 11 April included.

 He/she must select the type of food best suited to his/her personal needs, health, weather conditions, weight and backpack conditions.
-We remind you that airlines strictly forbid the carrying of gas (for cooking) on board ,either as hand luggage or otherwise.
+We remind you that airlines strictly forbid the carrying of gas (for cooking) on board either as hand luggage or otherwise.
 Each competitor must have 14 000 k/calories, that is to say a minimum of 2,000 k/calories per day, otherwise he/she will be penalised (see ART.
 27 and 28).
-Any food out of its original packaging must be marke, legibly, with all the nutrition label shown on the product concerned.
+Any food out of its original packaging must be equipped, legibly, of the nutrition label shown on the product concerned.
+Any food out its original packaging must be equipped, legibly, of the nutrition lable shown on the product concerned.